Share this post:

 There are many wetlands and parks inhabited by wild species in Greece which make the landscape ideal for activities like birdwatching, wildlife photography or simply trekking in the mountains.

 It is very interesting to note that 15% of the overall 6000 species flourishing in Greece can only be found here (are endemic) which is a very high and non-neglectable percentage for the ecological balance of Europe.

-On the northwestern side of the country and near the borderline with Albania, you will also find Prespa National Park and Pindos National Park both of which are home to many endangered species while Pindos is one of the rare places that hosts wild bears.
+On the northwestern side of the country and near the borderline with Albania, you will also find Prespa National Park and Pindos National Park both of which are home to many endangered species, while Pindos is one of the rare places which hosts wild bears.

 In Central Greece, Evrytania and the surrounding areas, you will see foxes, wolves and many weasels pop up on the highways on their way to finding their prey in the forest.
 Wild deers and wild cats are also an integral part of the varied fauna of the area although they are not seen very often.
 The ecosystem is very rich while the hunting of boars has been forbidden since their population has decreased.

 In Evia, many wild species such as foxes, skunks, rodents and wild hares can be seen regularly while the forests abound in chestnut, oak, rowan, and maple trees.
 Evia is a very balanced place with rich nature lining the coastline and a large variety of fauna in the interior.
 Lake Dystos is also among the most important wetlands.

 On the islands, there is an equal amount of wildlife that thrives all year long.
 In Rhodes, for example, the “Valley of the Butterflies” is amongst the most famous sights for visitors.
 It is all about a forest where butterflies arrive in waves every year in May to breed.
 The amazing fluttering of the wings, the bright colors and the heavy scents of the forest comprise a unique spectacle for the visitors that enter a fairytale-like world.